mcarfagno/ground-vehicles-navigation/README.md

   * `scripts/mpc_evaluator.py` -> A script that permorms the MPC evaluation.
 This script starts a ROS node that publishes the *Path* and *Obstacles* for the controller and logs its position over time to evaluate the error metrics.
   * `launch/mpc_demo.launch` -> Main launchfile that brings up the simulation environment, the control node and the evaluator script that performs the trial.

-The **docker** directory contains the dockerfile with all the dependencies in order to run the controller and the simulation.
+The **docker** directory contains the dockerfile with all the dependencies in order to run the demo.
 See [Build with Docker] for more details.

 ## Controller Architecture